Can I access Academic Resource Center services remotely?

 Zoom is also accessible on mobile devices, so if your internet is not strong, you can connect on your phone.

-If you are not able to connect reliably, communicate with the course teaching staff to arrange an alternative way to complete the course work.
+Be sure to communicate with the course teaching staff; they may be able to offer an alternative way to complete the course work.

 If you need to use your phone to Zoom into classes and meetings, check out this ARC handout on Learning Online Using Your Phone.